yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Filebeat v6.2.2

 Filebeat has been updated to use v6.2.2.
-Prior to installing the update you will need to delete the Filebeat folder  /apigateway/tools/filebeat-5.2.0 and then install the update.
+Before installing this update, you must delete the Filebeat folder  `/apigateway/tools/filebeat-5.2.0`.
 When using Filebeat, follow the [official Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/6.6/index.html).

 ### Increased validation of `/users` endpoint